 Individual departments control line-item budgets and can review and provide training as identified.
 If there is a skill or new process necessary to meet our achievement goals, we identify and provide the training necessary to be successful.
 One example was our implementation of SASI school software and identification and training of key staff in the process.
-GSSM (and other schools) transitioned from SASI to new data system in 2010 - POWERSCHOOL.
+GSSM (and other schools)transitioned from SASI to new data system in 2010 - POWERSCHOOL, with software update & training in 2011-12.
 We encourage consideration of internal promotion.